 The BMC has traditionally been known as tightly vertically structured.
-It sits on global excellence in designing, equipment production and service providence.
-During the last decades petroleum related businesses have increased their presence.
-Companies in the cluster are world leading in most parts of the supply chain.
+It sits on global excellence in designing, equipment production, and service providence.
+During the last decades, petroleum-related businesses have increased their presence.
+Companies representing the cluster have for years been world-leading in most sections of the supply chain.